-Hervé: Did the stuff they teached you back there any useful for your work today?
+Hervé: Did the stuff they taught you back there any useful for your work today?

 Well, the film theory and analysis knowledge helps a lot, actually, but I think the best knowledge came from just drawing cartoons day in and day out for the newspaper.

 Hervé: How do you feel about deadlines in a creative environment - I mean.
 Is it tough to go through creating a comic book series on time?

 Since Daisy Kutter is a mini-series, and I am working many months ahead of schedule, it's tough, but not ridiculous.
 I tend to take many breaks and I have time to do freelance work to pay the bills while still working on the book.
 Okay, wait.
 It is pretty damn tough…

 Hervé: How did you hook up with the folks at Viper?

 That project was something that I was putting together with some talented friends, many of whom work regularly in the entertainment industry, and it sort of just snowballed into what it is now.
 I was lucky to have friends who were more talented than me come aboard, and once they were on, everyone else wanted to be a part of it, too.
 It goes to show that talented folks just want to work with other talented, likeminded folks, whether or not there's any money in it.
 Now I'm just trying to keep the boat on course…

 Hervé: Daisy Kutter's style and themes seems different from some of your other projects.
 Is this new grounds for you or something you've been working on for years?